Jim’s Original in Chicago: Polish Sausage and Pork Chop

 Burgers, pork chops, sausages, and mountains of onions on the grill

-For first timers, I recommend the Polish sausage and/or pork chop depending how hungry you are.
+For first-timers, I recommend the Polish sausage, pork chop, or both, depending on your hunger.
 Most people order one or the other.

 When ready to order, stand in line and place your order with the person in the window.
-It’s a good idea to know exactly what you want to order before you reach the front of the line.
-The person who takes orders is somehow also watching all the food on the grill.
+Knowing what you want to order before you reach the front of the line is a good idea.
+The person who takes orders also watches all the food on the grill.

-All sandwiches can be customized to your liking.
-You can order with everything on it or without onions, mustard, or peppers.
+You can customize all sandwiches to your liking.
+And you can order with everything on it or without onions, mustard, or peppers.

 Immediately after I ordered, my food was sitting in front of me.
-It really was that fast.
-No long waits for food here.
+It was that fast.
+There were no long waits for food here.

 Polish Sausage